hidem1129-oss/Modular-Factory-System/Hardware/Servo_Board/README.md

 ## Purpose

-The `Servo_Board` drives servo motors used for small position-controlled mechanisms.
+The `Servo_Board` provides the wiring and power interface for servo motors used in small position-controlled mechanisms.

 It is designed for mechanisms such as sorting gates, diverter arms, paper clamp mechanisms, and other small actuator modules that require controlled angular movement.